 - What is LCTI?

 - What are the costs of studying Russian at ISLC?

 - What is the schedule for a typical course at ISLC?

 - What housing arrangements are available through ISLC?

 - How much language will I learn?

 - Is there any financial aid available?

 - Can I receive college credit for the Russian courses I take?

 - Can I “audit” a language course?

 Language and Culture Training International (formerly the Institute of Strategic Languages and Cultures or ISLC is a phased-in expansion of Russian Language Ministries.
 ISLC’s goal is to apply the same type of learning environment and philosophy of language acquisition that we have successfully used in preparing workers for service among Russian speakers to that of both Arabic and Chinese languages.
 Chinese courses are planned for the near future while the Arabic language portion of the ISLC is still in a research stage.

 Tuition for our eight-month course is $6500 ($3250/semester).
 (Room and board is not included.)
 Required texts and materials cost between $100 and $150, depending on the course.
 Students are able to study for one “semester”, or a portion thereof, on a prorated basis.

 ISLC’s Russian courses are held year-round with courses beginning generally in August and January.
 Our next eight-month course is scheduled to run from August 23 till May 5th.
 (2016)

 Here at the ISLC we do our best to assist students with housing listings in the Spokane area, so that students can find available housing close by.
-On campus housing is provided for those taking classes for credit through Moody Bible Institute, while there are a number of other options close by.
+Moody housing close to campus may be available for those taking classes for credit through Moody Bible Institute, while there are a number of other options close by.